narinemarutyan/Implemetations-of-ML-Algorithms/README.md

 ## Implemetations-of-ML-Algorithms
 ### This repository is my collection of implementations for various machine learning algorithms.
-So far I have implemeted these algorithms
+So far I have implemeted the following algorithms:
 <br>
     - K-nearest neighbors
 <br>